Justice Department to expand redlining investigation efforts | WTOP

 While there are still cases of historical redlining — where banks exclude certain neighborhoods — the Biden administration is focusing a significant part of this effort on modern-day redlining, which can often come from the algorithms and software banks use to decide whether to approve a loan.

-The CFPB will be focusing much of its effort on algorithmic redlining, CFPB Director Rohit Chopra said Friday.
+The CFPB will be focusing much of its effort on algorithmic redlining, Chopra said

 The Justice Department, CFPB and OCC reached a settlement against Trustmark National Bank on Friday that would end allegations that the bank redlined against certain neighborhoods in Memphis.

-Trustmark, a bank primarily found in the South with $13 billion in assets, will be required to open mortgage offices in redlined neighborhoods as well as contribute $3.85 million toward a fund to create loan subsidies for borrowers in these discriminated neighborhoods.
-The bank will also pay a $5 million fine to the CFPB and a $4 million fine to the OCC.
+Trustmark, a bank primarily found in the South with $13 billion in assets, will be required to open a mortgage office in a majority-Black and Hispanic neighborhood within the Memphis metropolitan area as well as contribute $3.85 million toward a fund to create loan subsidies for borrowers in discriminated neighborhoods.
+The agreement calls for a $4 million payment to the OCC and $1 million payment to the CFPB, for a total of $5 million.

+Trustmark President and CEO Duane Dewey said in a statement that the bank fully cooperated with the DOJ’s investigation to “avoid the distraction of protracted litigation.”
+The discriminatory acts happened between at least 2014 and 2016, and the bank has made efforts to fix these practices, he said.

 Copyright © 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.

-Note: An earlier version of this story had the incorrect figures for how much in fines Trustmark would pay to the OCC and CFPB.